mhausenblas/eksphemeral/README.md

 > Note: this is a heavy WIP, do not use in production.

-A simple Amazon EKS manager for ephemeral dev/test clusters, using AWS Lambda and AWS Fargate and sporting the following features:
+A simple Amazon EKS manager for ephemeral dev/test clusters, using AWS Lambda and AWS Fargate, allowing you to launch an EKS cluster with an automatic tear-down after a given time.

-- Create a cluster via a HTTP `POST` to `$BASEURL/create` with following parameters (all optional):
-  - `numworkers` ... number of worker nodes, defaults to `1`
-  - `kubeversion` ...
-Kubernetes version to use, defaults to `1.12`
-  - `timeout` ... timeout in minutes, after which the cluster is destroyed, defaults to `10`
-  - `owner` ... the email address of the owner
-- Check cluster status via a HTTP `GET` to `$BASEURL/status/$CLUSTERID`
-- Auto-destruction of a cluster after the set timeout

 In order to build the service, clone this repo, and make sure you've got the `aws` CLI, [SAM CLI](https://github.com/awslabs/aws-sam-cli), and the [Fargate CLI](https://somanymachines.com/fargate/) installed.